 Oral Bacterial Extract for the Prevention of Wheezing Lower Respiratory Tract Illness

-The primary objective of this study is to evaluate if Broncho-Vaxom® given to high risk infants for 10 days, monthly, for two consecutive years can increase time to occurrence of the first episode of wheezing lower respiratory tract illness (WLRI) during a third observation year after therapy
+The primary objective of this study is to evaluate if Broncho-Vaxom® given to high risk infants for 10 days, monthly, for two consecutive years can increase time to occurrence of the first episode of wheezing lower respiratory tract illness (WLRI) during a three year observation period off therapy.

 Randomized, Placebo-controlled, Multicenter Study to Assess the Efficacy, Safety and Tolerability of ORal Bacterial EXtract for the Prevention of Wheezing Lower Respiratory Tract Illness (ORBEX)

-This is a 36 month parallel arm, double-blind, placebo-controlled trial for the prevention of WLRI into the third to fifth year of life (30 to 54 mo inclusive) in young children (6-18 months old) at increased risk for asthma.
+This is a five year parallel arm, double-blind, placebo-controlled trial for the prevention of WLRI into the third to seventh year of life (30 to 78 mo inclusive) in young children (6-18 months old) at increased risk for asthma.
 The trial will be divided into 2 periods.
-During the initial treatment period (first and second years in the study) participants will receive Broncho-Vaxom® (3.5 mg) or placebo for ten days each month for two consecutive years.
+During the initial treatment period (first and second years in the study) participants will receive Broncho- Vaxom® (3.5 mg) or placebo for ten days each month for two consecutive years.
 This period will allow the observation of key secondary outcomes while participants are receiving therapy.
-A rolling enrollment strategy will be used anticipating a two year enrollment period for the whole study.
-The second period (third year in the study) will be a one year observation of the time to occurrence of the first WLRI episode (primary outcome) while off study drug along with the secondary outcomes noted above.
-During both the treatment and observation periods, participants will be managed by study physicians using a rescue algorithm applied in the PEAK (Prevention of Early Asthma in Kids) trial commensurate with the NAEPP-EPR (National Asthma Education and Prevention Program - Expert Panel Report) III guidelines.
+The second period (third through fifth years in the study) will be a three year observation of the time to occurrence of the first WLRI episode (primary outcome) while off study drug along with the secondary outcomes noted above.
+During both the treatment and observation periods, participants will be managed by study physicians using a rescue algorithm applied in the PEAK trial commensurate with the NAEPP Expert Panel Report (EPR) III guidelines.

 You can join if…